 Minimise manual tasks

 A report by Formstack found 63% of universities worldwide are using automation tools of some form.
-Most universities are now using technology to drive their processes and data analysis to guide their decision-making.
+Most educational institutions are now using technology to drive their processes and data analysis to guide their decision-making.

 Even with innovation happening - as fast as it can in the public sector - most departments are still spending most of their time dealing with repetitive and mundane tasks.
-Consider the tedious tasks of enrolment, hiring faculty, running smooth financial operations, managing students’ wellbeing, marking and so much more.
+Consider some of the tedious tasks involved in enrolment, hiring faculty, running smooth financial operations, managing students’ wellbeing, marking and so much more.

 With the help of artificial intelligence (AI), chatbots and intelligent platforms, you can manage these repetitive but highly important tasks to supplement the role of institution staff members and students by giving them the tools they need to be efficient, adaptive, interactive and intelligent.
 Ultimately, this improves every stage of the educational experience.